inviqa/magento-symfony-container/README.md

 ### Usage directly via helper

 ```php
 $container = Mage::helper('inviqa_symfonyContainer/containerProvider')->getContainer();
 ```

 ### Test Environment
-The configuration builder reads the Magento configuration node "global/environment" and uses this to switch the container generator to test environment.
-The string expected in "global/environment" node is "test".
+The configuration builder reads the Magento configuration node "global/environment" and uses this to switch the container generator to "test" environment.
+The string expected in the "global/environment" node is "test".
 In this mode, the container generator will read additional services_test.xml files, which will override services defined in services.xml if their id's match.
 In this way, you can use "mock" services for integration testing purposes. (see additional documentation in https://github.com/inviqa/symfony-container-generator)

 ### Providing Magento Store Configuration Values to Service Constructors
 If your service requires a value from the store configuration, something which would normally require calling Mage::getStoreConfig('web/secure/base_url') for example, you can use the special tag mage.config in place of an <argument> node in your service definition.
 The "key" attribute is a regular Magento store configuration key.
 This will simply add the value of requested store configuration to the list of service constructor arguments: